mlibrary/about-amherst/src/content/about.md

 <h2 id="accessibility">Statement on Accessibility</h2>

 Amherst College Press strives to ensure our books and their associated media and resources are available and accessible to anyone who wants to read or use them.
-As an open access press, we also seek to eliminate some historic barriers to publishing, particularly for those who are first-time authors or who lack institutional support: we charge no fees (commonly called “book processing charges”) to authors or their institutions to publish OA; we make resources available that guide authors through the publication process on our website; we communicate to readers the type of peer review each project underwent in a transparent fashion.
-We also utilize [Creative Commons licensing](https://creativecommons.org/licenses/) to ensure our titles can be easily and fairly cited and reused.
+As an open access press, we also seek to eliminate some historic barriers to publishing, particularly for those who are first-time authors or who lack institutional support.
+Specific steps we have taken and plan to take in order to advance accessibility of ACP titles:

+* Continuing to charge no fees (commonly called “book processing charges”) to authors or their institutions to publish OA
+* Making resources available that guide authors through the publication process on our website
+*  Communicating to readers the type of peer review each project underwent in a transparent fashion
+*  Utilizing [Creative Commons licensing](https://creativecommons.org/licenses/) to ensure our titles can be easily and fairly cited and reused
+* Working to make our books available and accessible in venues such as Bookshare and in audio formats on, for example, Googleplay.

 We understand that there are many ways to do and read scholarship, which is why we partner with Fulcrum, a platform that makes accessibility a core value and design component.
-Read more about the ways Fulcrum is developing the platform and its content to be inclusive, accessible, and[ usable for all readers here](https://www.fulcrum.org/accessibility/).
+[Read more about the ways Fulcrum is developing the platform](https://www.fulcrum.org/accessibility/) and its content to be inclusive, accessible, and usable for all readers.

-<h2 id="commitments">Our Commitments</h2>

-***Focus on the Liberal Arts.*** We welcome works exploring intellectual connections across academic disciplines and divisions and champion works whose methods and modalities reach beyond the standard monograph.

-***Platinum Open Access.*** Amherst College Press is committed to funding all the costs of acquiring, editing, developing, and producing scholarship.
-Platinum OA means we can consider works with regard to scholarly merit only.
-We are particularly interested in topics, fields, and reading and scholarly communities that would benefit from open access books.

-***Born digital.*** Amherst College Press makes print copies available for works that render well in print.
-We also welcome projects of digital scholarship not well served by scholarly conventions limited to print-only outcomes and looks forward to partnering with an emerging community of scholars in the digital humanities who are linking together disciplinary perspectives and using new tools for visualization and reader engagement.

-<h2 id="peerreview">Peer Review</h2>
+<h2 id="editorial">Editorial Board</h2>

-Amherst College Press is committed to the highest standards of peer review in evaluating the work it considers for publication and to communicating the nature of review to readers in a transparent fashion.

-As a process of independent and informed evaluation of both argument and originality of scholarly work, peer review is the principal means by which ACP assures the quality and merit of the work it publishes.
-Please see our [Peer Review Commitments and Guidelines page](https://about-amherstpress.netlify.app/peerreview/) for more details.

-<h2 id="discovery">Discovery and Reuse</h2>

-Amherst College Press Press titles are made available under Creative Commons (CC) licenses to maximize opportunities for reuse.
-The particular CC license chosen is up to the author.
-As well as being delivered [through the Fulcrum platform](https://www.fulcrum.org/amherst?locale=en), Amherst College Press titles are delivered to a range of book indexers, library discovery services, and platforms including JSTOR Open, Muse Open, Open Research Library, and OAPEN.
-[MARC records are available for free download under a CC0 license](https://ftp.fulcrum.org/Amherst_College_Press/).
-See how Amherst College Press titles receive usage all over the world on the Readership Map.
+The Editorial Board of the Amherst College Press is composed of faculty members of Amherst College.
+Each member serves a three-year term.
+Ex officio positions are held by the director of the Amherst College Library, the director of the Mead Art Museum, and the director of the Center for Humanistic Inquiry.

+Editorial Board members:

+* Class of 2019: Leah Schmalzbauer, David Little, Vanessa Walker
+* Class of 2020: Martha Umphrey, Hannah Holleman
+* Class of 2021: Tariq Jaffer, Laure Katsaros
+* Class of 2022: Jen Manion, Michael Kunichika
+* Class of 2023: Aneeka Henderson
+* Class of 2024: Kristin Bumiller, Chris Grobe (chair), Paul Schroeder Rodríguez
+* Class of 2025: Pawan Dhingra, Pooja Rangan
+* Class of 2026: Yael Rice, Catherine Infante

+Ex officio positions:

+* Martin Garnar, Director of the Library, Amherst College
+* Chris Grobe, Director of the Center for Humanistic Inquiry, Amherst College
+* Lisa Crossman, Curator of American Art and Arts of the Americas, Mead Art Museum, Amherst College

 <h2 id="historical-docs">Historical Documents</h2>